Generic Name: mesalamine (rectal) (me SAL a meen)

 Before taking this medicine

-You should not use mesalamine if you are allergic to it.
+You should not use sfRowasa if you are allergic to it.

 For best results, use sfRowasa at bedtime.
-Try to empty your bowel and bladder just before using the medicine.
+Try to empty your bowel and bladder before using rectal medicine.

 Shake the rectal enema liquid well just before each use.